aidanjohnson/dt7816/README.md

    * https://www.mccdaq.com/PDFs/Manuals/DT7816_WebHelp/Creating_Projects_in_Netbeans.htm
    * https://www.mccdaq.com/PDFs/Manuals/DT7816_WebHelp/Configuring_the_Resources_for_Netbeans_Code_Assistance.htm

-6. Complete the last step of: https://www.mccdaq.com/PDFs/Manuals/DT7816_WebHelp/Build_the_Drivers_.htm
+6. Complete the last step of https://www.mccdaq.com/PDFs/Manuals/DT7816_WebHelp/Build_the_Drivers_.htm.
+This requires the following set of instructions, which pertain to establishing a connection between the DAQ module and a PC (Unix-based, specifically Linux).

 ## Connection Instructions: For the DT7816 & a PC